Battle of Barrosa: Aftermath

 Despite the conduct of their commanding general, both the Spanish success at Almanza Creek and Graham's actions at Barrosa Ridge gave a much needed boost to Spanish morale.
 La Peña was subsequently arraigned for court-martial, mainly for his refusal to pursue the retreating French, where he was acquitted but relieved of command.
 At a time when Anglo-Spanish relations were already strained, Graham's criticism of his Spanish allies meant that it was no longer politic for him to remain in Cádiz, so he was transferred to Wellington's main army.

 Both tactically and in terms of the casualties inflicted, the battle was a British victory.
 Graham's troops had beaten a French force approaching twice their number despite having marched through the previous night and part of that day.
 The British lost approximately 1,240 men, including Portuguese and German contingents under Graham's command, while Victor lost around 2,380.
 The Spanish suffered 300–400 casualties.
 Strategically, however, the failure of the Allies to follow up their victory allowed Victor to reoccupy his siege lines; Cádiz was not relieved and the campaign effectively failed to achieve anything.
 Victor even claimed the battle as a French victory, since the positions of the opposing sides remained unchanged following the action.

 Legacy

 In November 1811, the British Prince Regent commanded that a medal be struck to commemorate the "brilliant Victory obtained over the Enemy"; this was awarded to the senior British officers present at the battle.

 Four Royal Navy ships have taken their names from the battle including HMS Barrosa (1812) launched the year after the battle.

+The British Army "Dry Training Area" (DTA) at Sandhurst Military Academy is named the Barossa Training Area.

-An officer in the 4th Dragoons, Lieutenant William Light who later became the Surveyor General of South Australia in the 1830s, named a range of hills in the new colony Barossa Range (home to the modern Barossa Valley (wine) region) in memory of the battle.
+An officer in the 4th Dragoons, Lieutenant William Light, who later became the Surveyor General of South Australia in the 1830s, named a range of hills in the new colony Barossa Range (home to the modern Barossa Valley (wine) region) in memory of the battle.